Blaze Bernstein: 5 Fast Facts You Need to Know

 Blaze Bernstein, a college student from The University of Pennsylvania, was reported missing after he walked into a California park, and the circumstances of his disappearance are mysterious.

 Bernstein, 19, had returned to Foothill Ranch, California for winter break from his studies.
 Bernstein disappeared at the Whiting Ranch Wilderness Area, and major searches have been launched to find him.
+However, authorities have now announced that they discontinued the search of the park, after turning up no leads on Blaze.

 So far, authorities say they don’t think foul play is involved.
 However, it’s as if the teenager vanished into thin air, and, thus far, drone and other searches have turned up nothing.
 He disappeared without a trace.
 Family and friends have launched a major public outreach effort to find him.